 When a patient has serious, active illness, the value of a physician who knows the full story is hard to overstate.
 You have one doctor who understands the medical history, the personal preferences and values, the response to prior treatments, the family situation, the goals of care.
 Decisions get made faster because the context is already there.

 When something goes wrong at 11 p.m., you don't explain your case to a new person at urgent care.
 You reach the doctor who already knows you, and the right action gets taken in minutes rather than hours.
 That single fact prevents a substantial number of ER visits and hospital admissions.
+(What 24/7 access actually feels like in real scenarios.)

 Across multiple specialists (which most high-needs patients have), intensive concierge care provides the missing coordination.
 One physician oversees the whole plan, reconciles conflicting recommendations, and advocates for what's right for the patient rather than what's convenient for any individual specialist's workflow.